 However, if you want to see the cheerful and fun filled island loaded with colors then Burano is your place to visit.

 This is a tiny island having every house painted in rainbow-hued destinations surrounded by the blue ocean.
 These houses date back to fisherman colony back in the 80s.

 Even now you can find old women sitting outside, making the Burano’s famous delicate lace.

 You must buy a flexible ticket when traveling around Italy, as the famous Vaporetto 12 stops at many mesmerizing sights.

 You can visit quite easily, making the most out of your entire day and on a single route.

 La Boca, Buenos Aires, Argentina

-You can also find a dedicated arts and craft market on the streets where many stalls are offering mesmerising painting tools.
+You can also find a dedicated arts and craft market on the streets.
+Many stalls are offering mesmerising painting tools in the market.